benjaminpiccarreta/NISTIR-8112/NISTIR_Cover_Front.md

 This document defines a set of optional elements to support cross-organization confidence in attribute assertions as well as the semantics and syntax required to support interoperability.
 The schema contains two core components, `attribute schema metadata` and `attribute value metadata` which, along with their suggested elements, are described below:

 * **Attribute Schema Metadata (ASM)** - Metadata for the attribute itself, not the specific attribute’s value.
 For example, this metadata may describe the `format` in which the attribute will be transmitted, such as that height will always be sent in inches regardless of what the actual value may be (e.g., `height= 72`).
-This schema provides a set of attribute metadata from which to choose when constructing and executing an attribute sharing agreement (often called trust-time) and the rationale for their inclusion.
+This schema in Table 1 provides a set of attribute metadata from which to choose when constructing and executing an attribute sharing agreement (often called trust-time) for their inclusion.

 | Metadata            | Description                                                                          | Recommended Values                                        |
 | ------------------- |------------------------------------------------------------------------------------|---------------------------------------------|